felixge/faster-than-c/README.md

 Oh, that's an odd distribution of data points.
 It seems like the results for both parsers split into two categories: fast and slow.
-One thing is clear now, this data can't be used to demonstrate anything until you figure out what is going on.
+One thing is clear now, this data can't be used to demonstrate anything until we figure out what is going on.
 So let's plot those data points on a time scale:

 <a href="./faster-than-c/raw/master/figures/mysql2-vs-poc/line.pdf">
   <img src="./faster-than-c/raw/master/figures/mysql2-vs-poc/line.png">
 </a>

+Ok, this makes more sense now.
+It seems like both parsers start out fast, and after a certain amount of time become slow from one moment to the next.
+Due to the sudden nature of the drop, I first suspected that the V8 JIT was de-optimizing my code after a while.
+However, I was unable to confirm this even when starting my benchmark with `--trace-deopt --trace-bailout`.